Some thoughts on death

 What personal reasons do I have to seriously consider ending my life?

-Apart from the reasons mentioned elsewhere on this page I have personal reasons, relating to health, for feeling I've reached my use-by date.
+Apart from the reasons mentioned elsewhere on this page I have personal reasons, relating to health and physical and mental condition, for feeling I've reached my use-by date.

 What could be considered long-standing health problems include: